Whitney Nic James

 TableTopics Original is an exciting way to discover more about your family.
 Each family member takes their turn picking a card.
 Once the question is read, they have to share their answer.
 Then the other family members share their answers as well.
 Once everyone has answered that question, it’s someone else’s turn to pick a card.
 This continues until everyone has had a turn to pick a card.

 The questions spark very compelling conversations.
 There are no strict rules, and you can continue asking and answering questions as long as you’d like.
-There are also several editions of this game including TableTopics Teen, TableTopics What Would You Do, TableTopics Girls Night, and more!
+There are also several editions of this game, including TableTopics Teen, TableTopics What Would You Do, TableTopics Girls Night, and more!

 family game night